gitorsys/git-training/README.md

 # git-training

-This repository is nothing else than a sand box repository
+This repository is nothing else than a sand box repository for training purposes